catlinman/sanic.catlinman.com/README.md

 # catlinman.com #

-Repository for my main website written in Python 3.6 and *goin' fast* using Sanic.
+Repository for my main website written in Python 3.8 and *goin' fast* using Sanic.

-## Setup ##
+## Development Setup ##

+As a security measure, a separate user is created that runs the webserver and handles ownership of all files within the project.
+This allows isolation of files and provides an additional barrier between the system and the application.
+Due to this, some steps here will mention a `sanic` user.
+Services and the application they spawn run under this user.
+As such, setup configuration should also be done under this user.

+The first thing you will want to do is create a new virtual environment to install dependencies to so that they do not interfere with other projects.
+Make sure you have virtualenv installed beforehand.

+    $ pip install virtualenv ; python3 -m venv venv

+This will create a new directory and prepare configuration files.
+To enter the new environment simply source the activation binary.

+    $ source venv/bin/activate

+You can always leave the environment by calling the *deactivate* command.

+From here on you can run everything you normally would and it should remain in the closed system you just created.

+## Dependencies ##

 To get the server up and running you will have to first install all dependencies.
 These are listed in *requirements.txt* which *pip* can read and install for you.

-    $ pip install -r requirements.txt
+    $ sudo -u sanic pip3 install -r requirements.txt --no-cache-dir

 The main server that takes care of all requests, routing and main functionality is [Sanic](https://github.com/channelcat/sanic).
 For the database SQLite3 with